 E. Choli, Salmonella and Cholera are bacteria that live in water and that can be life-threatening if ingested.
 The same goes for protoza like giardia and cryptosporidium, as well as micro-plastics – all of these things can put you in the hospital if you ingest them.
 So, don’t gamble with your health and bring a water filter whenever you go backpacking.

-Both of these backpacking water filters work in a similar way - they purify the water, remove bacteria and other harmful agents, and make virtually any water entirely safe to drink.
-Which means that you could technically drink rain water and it wouldn’t harm your health.
+Both of these backpacking water filters work in a similar way – they purify the water, remove bacteria and other harmful agents, and make virtually any water entirely safe to drink.
+This means that you could technically drink rainwater and it wouldn’t harm your health.
 But it will not taste well.

-Also, keep in mind that neither of these filters will keeps out viruses.
-So, even when you’re using a water filter, try to be careful with the water source - viruses are pretty rare in North America, but pay attention if you’re travelling elsewhere.
+Also, keep in mind that neither of these filters will keep out viruses.
+So, even when you’re using a water filter, try to be careful with the water source – viruses are pretty rare in North America, but pay attention if you’re traveling elsewhere.
 Go with those that already appear clean, and not like a cesspool.

 Before we get into details about the features of the water filters, let’s compare their basic specs first: